pulp/crane/docs/index.rst

 Crane Admin
 -----------

-A list of images served by Crane can be obtained by opening ``/crane/repositories`` in a web browser or with ``curl``.
-The default Apache configuration distributed with Crane restricts access to this URL from ``localhost`` only; when accessed from a web browser, repositories and their images are listed on a web page.
+A list of repositories served by Crane can be obtained by opening ``/crane/repositories`` or ``/crane/repositories/v1`` for repositories with v1 content and ``/crane/repositories/v2`` for repositories with v2 content in a web browser or with ``curl``.
+The default Apache configuration distributed with Crane restricts access to this URL from ``localhost`` only;
+when accessed from a web browser, repositories and some basuc info is listed on a web page.
 This URL accepts an optional "Accept" header.
 When "application/json" is specified, the application responds with JSON.
-Here is an example:
+Here is an example of repository with v1 content:

 .. code-block:: json